Spacecraft System Design

 Only for students enrolled in Mike's ASTE 520

-Class Notes (800+ pages) are essential and mandatory to the course.
+Class Notes (800+ pages) are essential and mandatory for the course.

 The notes are available for download at DEN's web site of ASTE520 in the beginning of the semester.

-Start with reading the "readme.pdf" file for instructions.
+Alsways start with reading the "readme.pdf" file for the instructions.

-Usually, the full set of notes is ready before the first class meeting.
-The full set of homework assignments will also be available by that time, or at the latest by the end of the first month of the semester.
+The full set of homework assignments will also be available in the beginning of the semester (at the latest, by the end of the first month of the semester).

 To access the class web site at DEN, all students enrolled in the class (including all on-campus students) must register with DEN.

-Note that the notes are protected with a password that can be obtained only from the instructor (see Section 00, Part 2; no password protection).
+Note that the course notes are protected with a password that can be obtained only from the instructor (see Section 00, Part 2).

-There are 3036 homework assignments.
-Late homework is graded with grades reduced by a 50% factor.
+Late homework (up to 2 weeks) is graded with grades reduced by a 50% factor.